nicklasisraelsson/EPiCommerce.Integration.Sample/README.md

 In order to run these tests you need the following:

  * The user running the tests also need to be an admin on the SQL server to be able to create the databases.
- * An EPiServer license in the project root.
-Download one from [EPiServer License center](https://license.episerver.com/).

 ## Usage
 Any new specs must inherit from the EPiCommerce.Integration.Sample.TestSupport.TestBase class as can be seen from the included example spec.